matpow2/cuwo/README.md

 ![cuwo](http://mp2.dk/cuwo/logo.png)
 ====

-cuwo is an open server implementation for Cube World, written in Python.
+cuwo is an open server implementation for Cube World, written in Python and C++.
 It currently has the best protocol coverage among all the server projects out there, and has features like

 * Cross-platform support (Windows, Mac OS X, Linux, FreeBSD, what have you)
 * File/console logging